Western Electric hand telephone sets: Later-evolving versions

 In 1937, Bell Telephone Laboratories and Western Electric began shipping a new telephone design, the model 302 telephone, to the Associated Companies of the Bell System, a combined telephone set that combined all components into one housing, eliminating the separate bell box.
 It also featured a new type of handset (F1) with improved transmitter and receiver elements.
 With this development, the manufacture of the D-handset mountings and the 202 hand telephone sets was ended in 1939.

 The new handset became the new standard in the Bell System and was used in refurbishing existing hand telephone sets for reissue as 202-type sets for almost another two decades.

 In the 1950s, large quantities of old telephones were retired in favor of the popular new model 500 telephone, creating a stock pile of still usable parts.
 At the same time, popular demand provided pressure in the market place to produce colored telephones.
 The manufacturing processes to produce this new line of 500-type sets in color were not completed yet and those sets were only issued in black until 1954.
 In 1955, Western Electric reissued the 202 telephone painted in several colors.
 The Continental line was created from a D1 base with an F1 handset, and was available painted in primarily ivory, green, red, and black, but other colors were made available by special customer order.
 The Silver Continental was plated in silvery rhodium, and the Imperial was sprayed with gold lacquer.
 Both were issued with an ivory painted Bakelite or ivory thermoplastic handset of the type F1.

 In the 1960s, AT&T introduced a very different design, a departure from the traditional hand telephone set, the Trimline telephone.
 Formally, it was referred to by its apparatus code, the No. 220 hand telephone set.
 It comprised a molded dial-in-handset, that was a complete telephone except for the ringer and switch hook functions, which were provided in a plastic base unit that served to cradle the handset when not in use.

 Wall-mounted hand telephones

 In 1928, Western Electric introduced the Type C handset mounting for the newly developed combined handset.
-It was mounted against the side of a desk, or on a wall, without requiring desk top space, and had a sideways-oriented cradle for hanging the handset.
+The type C1 hand telephone set was mounted against the side of a desk, or on a wall, without requiring desk top space, and had a sideways-oriented cradle for hanging the handset.
 With the introduction of assembly codes in 1930, telephone sets were coded as the 101 and 201 hand telephone sets, with a sidetone and anti-sidetone circuit, respectively.
 In 1936, the hangup-type hand telephone set was redesigned as the type G handset mounting to produce the 211 anti-sidetone telephone, as well as a series of other types (212, 213, 214) for special service modifications.
 This type of telephone set was produced well into the 1970s, and is often colloquially referred to as a space-saver telephone.